Sydney Rocks – Blue Water Classic (4 Nights) Sydney to the Hawkesbury River and Return

 True North AIP Cruise

-join us on-board for the adventure of a lifetime
+Join us on board our small ship cruises for the adventure of a lifetime.

 Australia boasts more than 25,000 kilometers of spectacular coastline

-Trademark access to one of the world’s most admired shores on our small ship cruises.
+Get unparalleled access to one of the world's most admired shores on our adventure cruises.

 Don’t just see the magnificent Kimberley Coast – Experience it!

-The Kimberley region in North-Western Australia is a panorama of rugged mountains, spectacular gorges, and majestic waterfalls.
+The Kimberley region of North-Western Australia is a panorama of rugged mountains, spectacular gorges, and majestic waterfalls.
 The region attracts visitors from all over the world – but not everybody is fortunate enough to truly experience this ancient land.
-Purpose-built to go where bigger ships cannot, the stylish TRUE NORTH provides a level of access that is the envy of others with our small ship cruises!
+Purpose-built to go where bigger ships cannot, the stylish TRUE NORTH provides a level of access that is the envy of others.
+Experience the world’s most luxurious small ship cruises aboard TRUE NORTH and TRUE NORTH II.

 Whilst others sail past – the TRUE NORTH can safely navigate the Kimberley’s many shallow bays and river systems providing our guests with intimate access to the region’s iconic natural features.
-And our activity-based itineraries include tactile experiences such as hiking, fishing, mud crabbing, picnics, natural history interpretation, seeing the ancient rock art of the Australian Aborigines and exhilarating helicopter rides.
+And our activity-based itineraries include tactile experiences such as hiking, fishing, mud crabbing, picnics, natural history interpretation, seeing the ancient cultural rock art and exhilarating helicopter rides.

 The Raja Ampats and nearby islands of the Indonesian Archipelago are a melting pot of culture, history and nature.
-The TRUE NORTH’s small ship expeditions offer unparalleled access to a region that is fast becoming one of the most talked-about destinations on the planet and our activity-based itineraries provide unequalled opportunity to discover the influence of Melanesians, Islamic Sultans, Portuguese mariners and Dutch traders.
+The TRUE NORTH’s small ship expeditions offer unparalleled access to a region that is fast becoming one of the most talked-about destinations.

 Meet traditional Indonesians on Banda Island and the Melanesian people of Gam and Waigeo.
 See the dragons on Komodo and swim with the whale sharks of Cenderawasih Bay.
 All whilst surrounded in comfort and style.